johncant/gristfdw/README.md

 WIP.
 This FDW only supports Grist types Text, Numeric, Int, and Bool so far.

-Also, deletes do not yet work as expected.

 The column name `id` is reserved for the Grist record id

 ### How to use

-#### 1. Install PostgreSQL
+#### 1. Install PostgreSQL 13 (DELETE does not work with 14+)

 #### 2. Install [Multicorn 2](https://github.com/pgsql-io/multicorn2)

-The original Multicorn doesn't support newer potsgreSQL versions and seems to have a different python API
+The original Multicorn doesn't support newer potsgreSQL versions and seems to have a different python API.
+Tested with Multicorn 2.4

 #### 3. Install this python package to your system